owainlewis/swagger-gen/README.md

 ## Goals

+There is an existing Java generator for swagger but Clojure seems a much leaner and easier language for the task.

 1. Lightweight and simple DSL for traversing Swagger Specs
 2. Clean and simple code gen based on templates
 3. More complex code generation through Clojure functions